 - Impact of changes to the agency rules for admin and estates departments

 Rules and price caps

 - Admin and Estates special projects form – This form is for trusts requiring resource and specialist admin and estates skills.
-It should be completed and submitted to NHS Improvement for all short-to-medium-term projects.
+It should be completed and submitted to NHS England for all short-to-medium-term projects.

-- Submit your mandatory weekly return online
+- Submit your monthly temporary staffing return online.

 - List of approved framework agreements – Trusts are required to use these agreements when procuring agency staff.
 We’ll continue to review applications for approval on an ongoing basis and keep trusts updated of any changes to the list of approved agreements.